walkor/workerman-manual/resource/doc/en/faq/send-data-to-client.md

-# How to send data to a specific client in WorkerMan
+# How to send data to a specific client in Workerman
 When using `Worker` as the server without using `GatewayWorker`, how to push messages to a specific user?

 ```php